-Creating a real connection between viewers and characters in a story is key to creating visual works that stand the test of time.
+Creating a connection between viewers and characters in a story is key to creating visual works that stand the test of time.
 When a viewer feels empathy and emotionally vibes with a character, they're more likely to let the video inspire them, change them, or execute a call to action.

 That’s why the tagline for my production agency, WhereNext, is #feelsomething.
 It’s the baseline for everything we do.

-If our stories don’t trigger some sort of emotional response from viewers – if they don’t make our audience think, cry or dream – then we start over from scratch until we have something that moves people.
+If our stories don’t trigger some sort of emotional response from viewers – if they don’t make our audience think, cry or dream – then we start from scratch until we have something that moves people.

 I don’t believe that there’s a definitive formula for this: it’s a unique and personal process between the creator and the subject.

 There are, however, three moments in my life that have accidentally shaped my internal compass.
 I hope these will inspire you to create your own guide for channeling an extra dose of emotion into your work.

 When I was 18, I had the good fortune of being offered a scholarship to join the University of Oregon’s track and field team.
 My specialty was the triple jump.